Ahmadiyya in Spain: Establishment

-In 1969, Zafar wrote a letter to Francisco Franco, the dictator of Spain, introducing Islam and the claims of Mirza Ghulam Ahmad.
-The letter discussed eight points with reference to the prevailing Catholic beliefs.
-This includes the Islamic teaching on the Unity of God, the status of Muhammad as a prophet, and a number of basic Quranic injunctions.
-The letter also discussed the Ahmadi belief concerning the survival of Jesus from the Cross and his eventual journey towards India, and also the claims of Mirza Ghulam Ahmad as the spiritual return of Christ.
+In 1969, Zafar wrote a letter to Francisco Franco, the dictator of Spain, about Islam and the claims of Ahmad.
+The letter discussed eight points with reference to the prevailing Catholic beliefs, including the Islamic teaching on the Unity of God, the status of Muhammad as a prophet, and a number of basic Quranic injunctions.
+The letter also discussed the Ahmadi belief concerning the survival of Jesus from the Cross and his eventual journey towards India, and also the claims of Ahmad as the spiritual return of Christ.
 On December 24, 1969, Felipe Polo Martínez Valdés, the secretary to Franco returned his gratitude for the letter.

 Two years later, in 1971, following the democratic transition in the 1960s and the 1970s, offering greater religious freedom, the Ahmadiyya Muslim Community was finally able to register as a non-Catholic religious organization.
 The Community was registered as La Misión Ahmadia del Islam.